 How Do You Handle Grief?

 On Friday, September 6, 2019, at 1:55 pm, I lost my uncle.
 The man was my hero—he saved my life over 19 years ago.
-Since my own dad died in 2004, he has been more like a father to me than an uncle, calling me almost daily to make sure I was ok.
-Whether I needed guidance for an issue I was having or just wanted to talk, and he was always there for me.
+Since my dad died in 2004, he has been more like a father than an uncle, calling me almost daily to make sure I was ok.
+Whether I needed guidance for an issue I was having or just wanted to chat, he was always there for me.
 And now he is not.

 His name was Father Bill.

-The Rev. William J. Hultberg, aka, the “drunk monk,” and a “bad-ass priest.”
+The Rev. William J. Hultberg, the “drunk monk,” and a “bad-ass priest.”
 Everyone who knew him, and even those who didn’t, had some spiritual revelation.
-He brought to God all those miscreants who the churches castaway and disposed of.
+He brought to God all those miscreants who the churches cast away and disposed of.
 He saved lives—hundreds of them—and changed thousands more.
-During his service, families shattered into fragments by the disease of addiction, came into wholeness when they made amends at his altar.
+During his service, families shattered into fragments by the disease of addiction came into wholeness when they made amends at his altar.

 I remember as a little girl running into his outstretched arms, as he lovingly said to me, “How’s my little Princess?”
 I also remember the holiday dinners, few and far between, and he would share the stories about his road to recovery.
-Later, when my own addiction was apparent, he counseled my parents to go to Al-Anon.
-The would go out in the evening, and I would question where they were going.
-They always replied, “To a meeting.”
+Later, when my addiction was apparent, he counseled my parents to go to Al-Anon.
+They would go out in the evening, and I would question where they were going, and they always replied, “To a meeting.”

 And finally, my prayers were answered.
-Almost to the hour, eight days after making the video, at the conclusion of the memorial at Caron, I heard a young man begin to beautifully sing a song—”You’ll Be in My Heart.”
+Almost to the hour, eight days after making the video, after the memorial at Caron was over; I heard a young man begin to sing a song beautifully—”You’ll Be in My Heart, ” to close it out.

 I sensed that Fr.
 Bill was telling me, “Your grieving is over.
 You have important work to do, now get to it!”
 The next week I enrolled a client into my coaching program who was paralyzed by 12 years of grief.
 Now how did that happen?
 Hmmm …